-JBA TIBOR\ is calculated objectively based on JPY money market data.
+JBA TIBOR is calculated objectively based on JPY money market data.

-\ "JBA TIBOR" collectively means "Japanese Yen TIBOR" and "Euroyen TIBOR."
+"JBA TIBOR" collectively means the financial benchmark calculated and published by JBATA, currently represents only "Japanese Yen TIBOR".

 With the First Phase of JBA TIBOR Reform in July 2017, JBA TIBOR Administration ("JBATA") introduced the "waterfall methodology" to increase objectivity (removing arbitrariness) of the calculation process based on various data.
-Japanese Yen TIBOR aims to further enhance its transparency, robustness and reliability as a benchmark for continued publication.
+The operational framework of JBA TIBOR is fully compliant with the Principles for Financial Benchmarks